jackstapleton/rdb-autoscaling/whitepaper.md

 ### Overview

-Instead of one large instance, our RDB will now be a cluster of smaller instances the day's real-time data distributed between them.
+Instead of one large instance, our RDB will now be a cluster of smaller instances and the day's real-time data will be distributed between them.
 An Auto Scaling group will be used to maintain the RAM capacity of the cluster.
 Throughout the day more data will be ingested by the tickerplant and added to the cluster.
 The ASG will increase the number of instances in the cluster throughout the day in order to hold this new data.